dominikbraun/timetrace/README.md

 ```
 timetrace delete project make-coffee --revert
 ```
 The command will prompt for confirmation of whether project records should be restored from backup too.
+This is a potentially dangerous operation since records edited in the meantime will be overwritten by the backup.

 ### Delete a record